kubernetes-sigs/gateway-api/site-src/contributing/enhancement-requests.md

 If you're unsure the proposed work requires an enhancement, file an issue and ask.

-## New Enhancement process
+## New Enhancement Process

-The new enhancement process is documented on the [GEP Overview][gep] page.
+The process for creating new enhancement proposals is documented on the [GEP Overview][gep] page.
 Please see that page for all the details about how to log a new GEP, and the process it will follow on its journey towards Completed status.

 A **documented** discussion of some form **must** exist prior to submitting a request for enhancement if that enhancement is non-trivial (which we will define as either: _implicates changes to the API specification_ OR _has some kind of end-user impact_).

 Please use our [Github Discussions][discussion] forum as the initial place to start, and feel free to bring that discussion up for synchronous conversation in one of our [community meetings][meetings].
 If the created request doesn't include reference to a discussion and/or recordings of discussion in our community meetings, please note that it _may_ get closed with a request to create an initial discussion first.

 [gep]: /geps/overview
 [discussion]: https://github.com/kubernetes-sigs/gateway-api/discussions/new/choose